suchipi/hex-engine/packages/website/docs/api-core.md

 The Array will be ordered such that the earliest ancestor (the root entity) is first in the Array, and the most-recent ancestor (this Entity's parent) will be last in the Array.

+##### createChild

+> Available since version: Unreleased

+`createChild(componentFunction: Function): Entity`

+Constructs a new Entity using the provided component function, then adds it to this Entity.

+This is the same as [`useChild`], but instead of being bound to the current Entity, it adds it to the Entity you call `createChild` on.

+##### addChild

+> Available since version: Unreleased

+`addChild(child: Entity): void`

+Adds a child Entity to this Entity.

+If the child already has a parent, an Error will be thrown.
+You might want to call [`Entity.takeChild`] in that situation instead.

+##### removeChild

+> Available since version: Unreleased

+`removeChild(child: Entity): void`

+Removes a child Entity from this Entity.

+If the child is not a child of this Entity, an Error will be thrown.

+NOTE: If you are not going to move this child to a new parent, then you MUST call [`Entity.destroy`] on it, or else any destroy callbacks registered by its components (via [`useDestroy`]) will not be called.

 ##### getComponent